Zuehlke/getting-started-with-kubernetes/kubernetes-helm.md

 echo -e "configs:\n  MESSAGE: I think you are going too fast ... ️🤯️" > values-message.yaml
 ```

-"If you do not have the `echo` command, create a file that looks like this one.
+If you do not have the `echo` command, create a file that looks like this one.
 ```shell
     configs:
         MESSAGE: I think you are going too fast ... ️🤯️